-A plantar wart or verruca on your foot isn’t the most serious of health problems, but if the wart presses on a nerve, it can make walking very uncomfortable.
-The expert team of podiatrists at Kalmar Family Podiatry in Huntington, New York, can help you get rid of your warts and relieve the discomfort warts can cause, so call the office today or book an appointment online.
+A plantar wart or verruca are skin lesions that develop along the bottom of the foot and/or toes.
+These lesions are part of the viral family and often look like a callus.
+Warts are painful and can make walking very uncomfortable.
+Let the expert team of podiatrists at Kalmar Family Podiatry in Huntington, New York, can help you get rid of your warts and relieve your discomfort.
+Call the office today or book an appointment online.

-The most likely type of wart to find on your feet is a plantar wart, also known as a verruca.
-Plantar warts look like small calluses and typically develop on the toes and the bottom of your feet.
-They may not be too bothersome, but if they’re in a sensitive area or one that’s under pressure, they can start to hurt.
+Plantar warts or verruca look like small calluses and typically develop on the toes and the bottom of your feet.
+They may not be too bothersome, but if they’re in a sensitive area or on a weight-bearing surface they can be painful.

 There are ways to prevent infection and reduce its spread by:

 If you’re a parent, you should check your children’s feet regularly for signs of plantar warts, as children are more likely to pick up the infection.

 Plantar warts should never be ignored and should, therefore, be treated at the first sign.
 You can buy over-the-counter treatments for plantar warts, which may work if the wart isn’t too deep or callused.
 If you aren’t getting results from initial treatments and your plantar warts are causing discomfort, the team at Kalmar Family Podiatry has a range of effective treatment options that can help.

 Surgical excision of the wart isn’t usually necessary for plantar warts, but your podiatrist may recommend it as a last resort or if the patient opts for immediate removal.
 The procedure takes place in the office under a local anesthetic.

 If you spot a plantar wart on your foot, or you have any concerns about the health of your feet, call Kalmar Family Podiatry today, or book an appointment online.